bau-sec/ansible-openvpn-hardened/README.md

   - See https://community.openvpn.net/openvpn/ticket/605
 - `cipher` set to `AES-256-CBC` by default
 - `2048` bit RSA key size by default.
-  - This can be increased to `4096` by changing `openvpn_key_size` in [`defaults/main.yml`]('playbooks/roles/openvpn/defaults/main.yml') if you don't mind extra processing time.
+  - This can be increased to `4096` by changing `openvpn_key_size` in [`defaults/main.yml`](playbooks/roles/openvpn/defaults/main.yml) if you don't mind extra processing time.
 Consensus seems to be that 2048 is sufficient for all but the most sensitive data.

 ### OpenVPN client configuration
+For the full client configuration, see [`client_common.ovpn.j2`](playbooks/roles/add_clients/templates/client_common.ovpn.j2)
 - The OpenVPN client configurations generated use `--verify-x509-name` to prevent MitM attacks by verifing the server name in the supplied certificate matches the clients configuration.

 ### PKI